Magic Lantern Outline

 very much free-hand crayon work I should advise you to get one, as it

-will soon pay for itself.
+for itself.
 The lantern should be put in working

 condition according to the printed directions that come with it, and